Draxnol/InvoiceManagerGUI/readme.md

+# InvoiceManagerGUI
 A java based invoice management program.

 ## Getting Started

-Git clone the repository.
+-Git clone the repository.
-Use maven to get dependencies.
+-Use maven to get dependencies.
-Run using mvn javafx:run
+-Run using mvn javafx:run
 ### Prerequisites
-java 13
+-java 13
-maven
+-maven
 ### Using the program
 No releases as of now, but you can still run the program to manage contacts and invoices, and export invoices to docx or xml files, a sample docx template is included, which uses word content controls in combination with docx4j.
 ### Pictures